maazshaik/Instant-Messaging-App/README.md

 - **Web application -** Developed using React, Node JS and Python
 - **Basic form, reporting -** Through web pages for user login, registration, user home and message
-- **Data collection -** User Credentials, Friend details are collected from the user
+- **Data collection -** User Credentials, Friend details and Messages are collected from the user
 - **Data analyzer -** Analysis of messages for expletive content
 - **Unit tests -** Performed using unittest module in python
 - **Data persistence -** Using Redis, PostgreSQL databases